aaronshaver/kafka-cluster-spring-client/README.md

 # minimal-kafka-demo

-Code challenge for myself to get a simple Kafka producer-consumer system going
+Code challenge for myself to get a simple Kafka producer-consumer system going with a Spring client app